RSE-Sheffield/RSE-Sheffield.github.io/pages/training/programming/index.md

 ### HPC Learning resources

-All HPC clusters mentioned above run on Linux operating system which you have to interact with using the command line interface (although for some you can launch a GUI application such as matlab on them).
+All HPC clusters mentioned above run on Linux operating system.
+Generally  you have to interact with them using the command line interface (although for some you can launch a GUI application such as matlab though them).

 As you have limited user permissions on these systems, you have to use pre-installed software (using modules) and custom installation of software is normally done through packages such as [conda](https://conda.io) or [spack](https://spack.io/) that allows installation of software and their dependencies to your home directory.

 HPC clusters use a job scheduler to make sure everyone has a chance to run their tasks.
-You write a job script that tells HPC what tasks to run and what computing resources you need and then send it to the scheduler to be added to the queue.
+You write a job script that tells the HPC what tasks to run and what computing resources you need and then send it to the scheduler to be added to the queue.
 The scheduler will then run your job when it’s your turn in the queue and there’s enough resource available on the cluster.